 Director – Michael Gallagher, Screenplay – Michael Gallagher & Steve Greene, Producers – Michael Gallagher, Jana Winternitz & Michael Wormser, Photography – Greg Cotten, Music – Brandon Campbell, Production Design – Alec Contestabile.
-Production Company – Legendary Digital Studios/Cinemand Films/Kidsatplay
+Production Company – Legendary Digital Studios/Cinemand Films/Kidsatplay.

 Logan Paul (Blake Redding), Peyton List (Laina Michaels), Calum Worthy (Kellan Woods), Matthew Glave (Governor Dean Redding), Stacey Dash (Kendra Birch), Michael Traynor (Mason King), Lia Marie Johnson (Ellie Harper), Patrick O’Sullivan (Mr Glass), Ryan Newman (Sarah Foster), Jana Winternitz (Ms Cole), Aria Leabu (Corinne Michaels)

 In the future, all countries have agreed that the world’s population be reduced at the rate of five percent per year.
-The United States has introduced Law 10-241, popularly known as The Thinning, a standardised test that pupils must sit each year of school where those that score the lowest grades are taken away to be executed.
-At the Vista Point High School in Austin, Texas, Blake Redding, the son of the governor, is devastated when Ellie Harper, the girl he has been seeing, is taken away in the latest Thinning.
+The United States has introduced Law 10-241, popularly known as The Thinning, a standardised test that pupils must sit each year of school.
+Those that score the lowest grades are taken away to be executed.
+At the Vista Point High School in Austin, Texas, Blake Redding, son of the governor, is devastated when Ellie Harper, the girl he has been seeing, is taken away in the latest Thinning.
 At the following Thinning, Blake goes off to take the test, leaving a video for his father announcing that he is intending to answer all the questions wrong so that he can be selected.
 Redding intervenes and Blake is spared while classmate Laina Michaels, one of the top pupils, has her results altered and is selected instead.
 Blake tears cables out to turn the power off and Laina is able to escape in the chaos.
 The two of them run through the school, pursued by security forces, as they try to get the truth out.

 The premise for The Thinning catches your attention.
 It becomes apparent soon after sitting to watch that it has been intended as another Young Adult dystopian film.
-This was a genre that went meteoric in recent years with the hit successes of The Hunger Games (2012), Divergent (2014) and The Maze Runner (2014), as well as various sequels to these and other assorted wannabes.
+This was a genre that went meteoric in the 2010s with the hit successes of The Hunger Games (2012), Divergent (2014) and The Maze Runner (2014), as well as various sequels to these and other assorted wannabes.
 The Thinning feels like a 1970s dystopian film – one is reminded in particular of works like Z.P.G.
-(Zero Population Growth (1971) and Logan’s Run (1976) – but recast with young actors (most of whom are under the age of 25).
+(Zero Population Growth (1972) and Logan’s Run (1976) – but recast with young actors (most of whom are under the age of 25).

 Logan Paul, previously known for a bunch of vlog stunts, is gangly and oversized with a distended lantern jaw that makes him look like a cartoon character.
 He is not bad when he gets into the hand-to-hand action scenes but he is certainly no actor.
 Even less can be said about Peyton List who barely makes any impact on the film at all.

-What killed The Thinning for me though are the scenes where Michael Gallagher demonstrates that he is doing no more than dramatically padding the film’s running time.
-The scene with the break in to the control room is endlessly intercut with cutaways to Matthew Glave giving a political speech – indeed, the journey through the air ducts gets dragged out for an inordinate length of time.
+What killed The Thinning for me though are the scenes where Michael Gallagher seems to be doing no more than dramatically padding the film’s running time.
+The scene with the break in to the control room is endlessly intercut with cutaways to Matthew Glave giving a political speech – the journey through the air ducts gets dragged out for an inordinate length of time.
 In another scene, a keycard is dropped through a grating, necessitating the tiresomely protracted side venture to clamber down into a lab to get some wires so as to magnetically hook the keychain and lift it back up through the grille.
 It feels like Gallagher, accompanied by a constantly thrumming score, is trying to create drama and urgency out of scenes that have no impact or effect other than the fact that we are made to endure them.